Arts

 ARTS145L: The Clay Experience I

 This course offers an overview of the basic techniques and processes of working with clay.
-Topics include hand-building and wheel-throwing methods, glazes, and firing.
-This course will fulfill a humanities or liberal arts requirement for all majors.
+Topics include hand-building methods, glazes, and firing.
+By the end of the course, students will have a collection of finished ceramic works that demonstrate both technical proficiency and personal artistic style.

 ARTS150L: Introduction to Art Education